Padding

 Padding is thin cushioned material sometimes added to clothes.
-Padding may also be referred to as batting when used as a layer in lining quilts or as a packaging or stuffing material.
+Padding may also be referred to as batting or wadding when used as a layer in lining quilts or as a packaging or stuffing material.
 When padding is used in clothes, it is often done in an attempt to soften impacts on certain zones of the body or enhance appearance by adding size to a physical feature.
 In fashion, there is padding for: